VSanto/World_Weather_Analysis/Readme.md

 Another obstacle was getting the data to load into the different folders.
 I was able to resolve that by moving the folder into the current folder I was creating the code for.
 Example.
 I was not able to load the code into the Vacation Search until I moved the Weather Database folder into the Vacation Search folder.
 Same process when creating the travel itinery.
 The itinery code does not include the heat maps.

+Weather Database folder is in the Vacation Itinery folder.

 ## Hotel Map with Heat Markers
 ![HotelMaxTempwithHotelMarkerBoxes](https://user-images.githubusercontent.com/92495807/164988858-c8e285ae-2235-4b1c-8a68-ffdf66f53821.png)
 ## Driving Directions Map